Healthy Homes Assessment Newlands

 Draught Stopping Newlands

-You don’t need to block holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for movement of the structure when the home is heated and cools so that they can still be closed and opened instead of than sticking.
-We will check all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes which are part of the building.
+For example, tiny gaps around doors and windows may be required to allow movement of the structure when the house warms and cools in order to let them be closed and opened instead of than being stuck.
+We will check the windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections